 Canada is the 5th largest source of international students at Oxford.
 There are currently around 370 Canadians studying at Oxford, the overwhelming majority of whom are postgraduates, who tend to be concentrated in the social sciences.
 The most popular undergraduate course has been the BA Jurisprudence, while DPhil History and the MBA are the top choices for postgraduate research and postgraduate taught courses, respectively.

 Canadian students wishing to pursue their graduate studies at Oxford have access to a range of scholarships to support them.
 The Clarendon Scholarships, created by Oxford University Press to support graduate students, are open to applicants from all countries.
 Clarendon disburses approximately £7.5 million to support about 300 students annually.
 In addition to scholarships open to all international students, Canadians can also apply to Oxford’s prestigious Rhodes Scholarships which are awarded to students of outstanding intellect, character, leadership, and commitment to service from selected countries.
 As an illustration of the strong links between Canadian alumni at Oxford and their alma mater, the Canadian Rhodes Scholars’ Foundation has been set up to offer a reciprocal award for Oxford graduates to study in Canada.
 They are the only Rhodes organisation in the world to have done this.
 Up to three scholarships for two years of graduate study are offered each year, funded by former Canadian Rhodes Scholars.
 At the doctoral level, Canadian researchers can apply to the Pierre Elliott Trudeau Foundation scholarship.

-As with students, Canada punches above its demographic weight in terms of academic staff at Oxford: with 100 Canadian citizens on faculty, Canada is the ninth largest source of international academics.
+As with students, Canada punches above its demographic weight in terms of academic staff at Oxford: with over 100 Canadian citizens on faculty, Canada is the eleventh largest source of international academics.